kism/flask-boilerplate/README.md

 This will create the new project directory in the parent directory, with the new name.

 At the end of the script it will give you some instructions to use poetry, and grab the my css.

-## TODO

-- See if "my method" of doing config is okay